-• Research:
+2. Research:

 Support for the university's research mission may be demonstrated through research collaborations, student involvement in business research and development, support for acquiring research equipment, and funding for faculty and/or student research.
+Alignment with our faculty research and scholarship are important.